 There are many markets that intersect with political betting.
-For example, the Black Lives Matter campaign intersected with sports when NFL players began taking a knee during the national anthem as a silent form of protest against police brutality.
-Since Trump applied pressure to NFL officials to take a stand against this form of protest, the sports gambling industry intersected with the political gambling market in an unprecedented form.
+For example, the Black Lives Matter movement intersected with sports when NFL players began taking a knee during the National Anthem as a silent form of protest against police brutality.
+Since Trump applied pressure to NFL leadership to take a stand against this form of protest, the sports gambling industry intersected with the political gambling market in an unprecedented form.

-Onlookers could place futures bets on various events such as whether Trump will use certain phrases in his speeches such as “Black Lives Matter” and “Blue Lives Matter”.
-Another prop bet to place was whether Trump would attend the Super Bowl, or if any players in the big game would kneel or extend a "Black Power" first during the National Anthem.
+Onlookers at the time could place futures bets on various events such as whether Trump would use certain phrases in his speeches, such as “Black Lives Matter” and “Blue Lives Matter”.
+Other props to place included whether Trump would attend the Super Bowl, or if any players in the big game would kneel or extend a "Black Power" first during the National Anthem.

-7. How often do political elections, such as presidential elections, house elections, Senate elections, and gubernatorial elections occur?
+7. How often do political elections, such as Presidential elections, US House elections, US Senate elections, and Gubernatorial elections occur?